Find Affordable College Courses

 Columbia, MO

-With a ranking of #6, Columbia College did quite well on this year’s best schools for sociology students working on their bachelor’s degree.
-Located in the city of Columbia, Columbia College Missouri is a private not-for-profit college with a moderately-sized student population.
+Columbia College ranked #6 on this year’s Best Sociology Bachelor’s Degree Schools in Missouri list.
+Located in the midsize city of Columbia, Columbia College Missouri is a private not-for-profit college with a moderately-sized student population.

 On average, sociology graduates from Columbia College Missouri take out $34,222 in student loans while working on their Bachelor's Degree.

-With a ranking of #7, University of Missouri - Kansas City did quite well on this year’s best schools for sociology students working on their bachelor’s degree.
+University of Missouri - Kansas City ranked #7 on this year’s Best Sociology Bachelor’s Degree Schools in Missouri list.
 UMKC is a large public school located in the large city of Kansas City.

 Read More…